Best places to go in Vietnam: Discover the Central Vietnam

 Hoi An contains many unique and lovely traditional villages, from fishing to herb village, which amaze their admirers with their own lifestyle.
 Located at the mouth of Thu Bon River, Duy Hai Fishing village of about 2,000 people will offer you the fabulous sunrise view and scene of fishermen bringing in their catch from a night at sea on the river delta.
 Around 03 kilometers from the north of Hoi An, there is the herb village Tra Que where is famous for growing many kinds of vegetables: lettuce, salad, houttuynia, flagrant knout wed, basil and coriander vegetables etc, with which the traditional specialties of Hoi An have gained part of their fame.
 Tourists visiting Tra Que are often fascinated by watching the farming procedures of local farmers and taking some cooking lessons.
 Thanh Ha Pottery Village, in another way, is a decent stop for travelers, especially since it’s on the way to My Son.
 You will find the families busy churning out pots, sculptures, roof tiles and cute handcrafted whistles shaped like animals here.
 The potters are welcoming and friendly, and they are happy to offer a seat to watch as they work.

 Hoi An’s cuisines are so excellent that it has been considered as the “New food capital of Vietnam” with 02 successful International Food Festival has been organized here and attracts millions of travelers and food lovers.
-Shopping is also the new heart and soul of this town, as you can find many tailored shop everywhere here, supplying normal and tailored suits and dresses in excellent silk and high-end materials with enjoyable price.
+Shopping is also the new heart and soul of this town, as you can find many tailored shop everywhere here, supplying normal and tailored suits and dresses in excellent silk and high-end materials with an enjoyable price.
 And despite the worry of many people, this unique town has been still retaining its quiet charm and tranquility atmosphere for years and attracting hundreds of visits each day.

-Da Nang is the city which may considered as the fastest changing one of Vietnam.
-The reputation of a provincial backwater lasts no more, instead of that, big changes has been ongoing with modern skyscrapers, hotels, apartments, fine dining restaurants, and obviously the most luxurious resorts.
+Da Nang is the city which may be considered as the fastest-changing one of Vietnam.
+The reputation of a provincial backwater lasts no more, instead of that, big changes have been ongoing with modern skyscrapers, hotels, apartments, fine dining restaurants, and obviously the most luxurious resorts.
 Spectacular new bridges now span the river, and in the north of the city, the landmark new D-City is rising from the flatlands.
 Travelers could visit this city for several days of enjoying the city’s lovely beaches, conventional sightseeing spots (like museums and stunning bridges), heading to some unique restaurants and blending into the nightlife.

 Quang Binh- a province located about 490 kilometers from south of Hanoi- has diverse terrain with everything from mountains to lowlands, forests and islands, as well as seas and rivers, making it a great place to visit, as there are many things to see and explore here.